derrickcreamer/Hemlock/advancedExamples.md

     rules[Status.Slow].Prevents(Status.Haste);
     rules[Status.Slow].Suppresses(Status.Haste);

-Easy enough - the prevention prevents new sources from being added, and the suppression prevents the value from ever becoming true, no matter what.
+Easy enough - the prevention prevents new instances of the other status from being added, and the suppression prevents the value of the other status from ever becoming true, no matter what.

 ### Last one wins